Tutorial: Replay Attacks with an RTL-SDR, Raspberry Pi and RPiTX

-UPDATE: Version 2 of RPiTX renders this tutorial obsolete, as it is now very easy to copy and replay signals using the RPiTX GUI and an RTL-SDR.
-The tutorial is still valid for the overall concept.
+UPDATE: Version 2 of RPiTX renders this tutorial obsolete, as it is now very easy to copy and replay signals using the RPiTX GUI (or the "sendiq" command) and an RTL-SDR.
+This tutorial is still valid for the overall concept.

 With an RTL-SDR dongle, Raspberry Pi, piece of wire and literally no other hardware it is possible to perform replay attacks on simple digital signals like those used in 433 MHz ISM band devices.
 This can be used for example to control wireless home automation devices like alarms and switches.